 Upon a Participant's termination of service due to resignation, discharge, or retirement prior to the Plan's retirement age of 65, the unvested portion of such Participant's account balance is forfeited.
-During the years ended December 31, 2020 and 2019, forfeited non-vested contributions and earnings attributable thereto, including matching contributions and discretionary annual contributions, as applicable, totaled \$0.2 million.
+During the years ended December 31, 2021 and 2020, forfeited non-vested contributions and earnings attributable thereto, including matching contributions and discretionary annual contributions, as applicable, totaled \$0.3 million and \$0.2 million, respectively.
 Forfeited amounts are used to offset future Company contributions.